 Alzheimer’s disease is a form of dementia in which people begin to experience increasing problems with their memory, thought patterns, and behaviors.
 Alzheimer’s disease is a degenerative disease that continues to worsen over time.
 While there is no cure for Alzheimer’s disease, with proper treatment and support individuals struggling with the symptoms of the disease have the potential to live a full and happy life.

-At Ohio Hospital for Psychiatry, we recognize the sensitive nature that surrounds a diagnosis of Alzheimer’s disease.
+At Ohio Hospital for Psychiatry, a leading hospital for Alzheimer’s in Columbus, we recognize the sensitive nature that surrounds a diagnosis of Alzheimer’s disease.
 We know that the symptoms that a person experiences can be heart-breaking for that person as well as for his or her loved ones.
 That is why our hospital offers the Generations Program, which is designed specifically to meet the needs of our older adult patients.
-Through this program, we are able to provide our senior adult patients with a comfortable, therapeutic, and supportive environment that is tailored to meet the needs that are unique to older adults.
+Through this treatment, we are able to provide our senior adult patients with a comfortable, therapeutic, and supportive environment that is tailored to meet the needs that are unique to older adults.

 Helping a Loved One or Family Member Get Treatment